Odyhibit/Bacon_Cipher/README.md

-This is just a basci Bacon Cipher.
+This is just a basic Bacon Cipher.